jesus, lord of your best

 Jesus “got into one of the boats, the one belonging to Simon.” —Luke 5:3

-Jesus had touched Simon by His ministry in Simon's home and workplace.
-However, what converted Simon was when Jesus showed His absolute and miraculous lordship over Simon's work.
+Jesus had touched Simon by His ministry in Simon’s home and workplace.
+However, what converted Simon was when Jesus showed His absolute and miraculous lordship over Simon’s work.
 Simon was a professional fisherman and Jesus, a Carpenter (Mk 6:3), was not.
 When Jesus convinced Simon by the miraculous catch of fish (Lk 5:6) that He was Lord of fishermen, Simon accepted Jesus as his Lord, confessed his sinfulness, and fell to his knees before Jesus (Lk 5:8).
-He became a completely new man in Jesus, to the point that, after this, Jesus will refer to Simon as Peter, the Rock.
+He became a completely new man in Jesus.
+After this, Jesus will refer to Simon as Peter, the Rock (Mt 16:18).

 Prayer: Father, may I “attain full knowledge of [Your] will through perfect wisdom and spiritual insight” (Col 1:9).